Wounded Willy & Damaged Debbie

 -09DebbieCloudy maxillary sinusLNone

--15Willy or DebbieC-spine bullet anterior to trachea shadowN/ABullet or Foreign Body Hole
+-15Willy or DebbieC-spine bullet posterior to trachea shadowN/ABullet or foreign body hole

 -16WillyFracture of lateral ribs 6 & 7RNone